-During the Track Record Period, we also adjusted pricing of our services based on the competitive landscape and operations across the markets in which we operated, which has resulted in changes in our average revenue per parcel during such period.
+During the Track Record Period, we also adjusted pricing of our services based on the competitive landscape and operations across the markets in which we operated.
 The table below illustrates the average revenue per parcel in Southeast Asia and China over the Track Record Period as a result of our pricing strategy.

-Year ended December 31,
+Year e nded December Six months ended June 30,

-2020 2021 2022
+2020 2020 2021 2022 2022 2023

-(1 JS\$, per parcel)
+(US\$, per parcel)

-Southeast Asia 0.91 1.10 0.95
+Southeast Asia 0.91 1.10 0.95 0.97 0.87

-China 0.23 0.26 0.34
+China 0.23 0.26 0.34 0.35 0.34

-Our revenue per parcel in Southeast Asia during the Track Record Period was affected by a mix of factors, including (i) the impact of foreign exchange rates, given that we operate across markets using different currencies, (ii) our acquisition and consolidation of the SEA entities to expand the scope of our services and, improve service quality, and (iii) our strategic pricing adjustment in 2022 to stay competitive in Southeast Asian markets and acquire new customer relationships.
-Leveraging our dominant market leading positions, extensive network and mature infrastructure in Southeast Asia, we will be able to maintain an adaptive and flexible pricing strategy while growing our parcel volume and increasing market share.
+In Southeast Asia, e-commerce platforms usually purchase delivery services from express delivery companies in bulk, and we consider pricing strategy along with volume discounts.
+Our revenue per parcel in Southeast Asia during the Track Record Period was affected by a mix of factors, including (i) the impact of foreign exchange rates, (ii) our acquisition and consolidation of the SEA entities to expand the scope of our services, and (iii) our strategic pricing adjustment in 2022 to stay competitive in Southeast Asian markets.
+Leveraging our dominant market positions, extensive network and established infrastructure in Southeast Asia, we expect to maintain an adaptive and flexible pricing strategy while growing our parcel volume and market share.
+According to Frost & Sullivan, average revenue per parcel in the express delivery service industry has been steadily decreasing during the Track Record Period but the pace of decline is expected to stabilize gradually between 2023 and 2027.